msindwan/zipkin-view/README.md

 **By using Zipkin View you agree to the [terms of use and privacy policy](
     https://github.com/msindwan/zipkin-view/wiki/Terms-of-Use-and-Privacy-Policy)**

+## Requirements

+Zipkin View requires `node` to build and serve assets.
+Make sure to run `npm install` from the root directory before running any npm scripts.

 ## Quick Start

-Zipkin View is released as a zip folder of front-end assets.
-To deploy the application, simply serve the contents of the folder using the HTTP server of your choice.
-Be sure to configure the server to proxy all 'api/' requests to a running Zipkin instance.

-Alternatively, see the [development](#development) section to deploy a dev version.
+Ensure that you have an instance of Zipkin running.
+To start the production server, run `NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run prod -- [webpack-dev-server options]`.
+This will serve all assets and make api requests against the specified Zipkin URL.

 ## Development

 Suggestions and contributions are greatly appreciated!
 Please see the contribution guidelines.

-Zipkin View requires `node` to build the front-end assets.
-To start the development process:

-1. Run `npm install` from the root directory.
-2. Ensure that you have an instance of Zipkin running.
-To start the dev server, run `ZIPKIN_API=<Zipkin instance's API URL> npm run dev`.
-This will serve all assets and proxy API requests to Zipkin.
+To start the development process, run `NODE_ENV=development ZIPKIN_API=<Zipkin instance's API URL> npm run dev -- [webpack-dev-server options]`.
-3. Code away!

-To build a production set of assets, run `NODE_ENV=production npm run build`.
+## Other Deployment Options

+If you want to serve files using a different http server (e.g nginx), you can build production assets alone by running `NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run build`.
+If the build is successful, the scripts should exist under the static directory.
+You can then configure your server to serve from the static directory.
+You would also need to fallback on the index page if the requested resource is not found.

 ## License